Forrest Gump

 The story is presented in the first person from Forrest’s perspective.
 It’s written the way Forrest talks, and it may take a chapter or two to get into the flow.
 But once it clicks, it works.

 Forrest Gump is a good read, but this is one of those rare instances when the movie is actually better than the book.
-The movie had a sweetness and a depth that the book just doesn’t have.
+The movie has a sweetness and a depth that the book just doesn’t have.